salesforce/p4-fusion/README.md

 There should be a Git repo being created in the `clones/` directory with commits being created as the tool runs.

-> Note: The Git repository is created as bare and running the same command again shall detect the last committed CL and only continue from that CL onwards.
-We also don't handle binaries by default and `.git` directories in the Perforce history.
+> Note: The Git repository is created bare i.e. without a working directory and running the same command again shall detect the last committed CL and only continue from that CL onwards.
+Binaries files are ignored by default and this behaviour can be changed by using the `--includeBinaries` option.
+We do not handle `.git` directories in the Perforce history.

 ## Contributing